taosdata/TDengine/documentation20/en/05.insert/docs.md

 <br/>8.
 If any error occurs during processing, error code will be returned.

 **Note**
 <br/>Schemaless will follow TDengine data structure limitations.
-For example, each table row cannot exceed 16KB.
+For example, each table row cannot exceed 48KB (it's 16K prior to 2.1.7.0.
 For detailed TDengine limitations please refer to `https://www.taosdata.com/en/documentation/taos-sql#limitation`.

 **Timestamp precisions**
 <br/>Following protocols are supported in Schemaless: